2matttu/2matttu.github.io/aboutme.markdown

 - Intro CS sequence (CS50 and CPSC201)

-### Other Cool Classes
+### Other Coursework

-- Advanced Modern Chinese for Heritage Speakers (2 semesters)
+- Advanced Modern Chinese for Heritage Speakers (CHNS 152,153)

-- The Performance of Early Music
+- The Performance of Early Music (MUSI 240)

 - Thinking (PSYC 179)